Meet the Staff

 Maria Rivera, is the assistant director of the Preschool and School Age Programs at the Isabel Patterson Child Development Center (IPCDC).
 Maria, first began working at the IPCDC in 1988.
 Her spirit was comforted by the way the center treated, understood and interacted with children, as the center’s philosophy on how children should be treated and respected was in alignment with her own personal beliefs.
 Throughout her 25 years at the center, Maria has worked in various positions as a student assistant, camp counselor, program teacher, head teacher and for the last 15 years as the assistant director of the Preschool and School Age Programs.
 There is not a year that goes by that she does not learn new ideas from the children and their families.
 When not at the center, Maria enjoys spending time with her family and friends laughing and relaxing.

 Kathy Allison, is the office manager in the Administrative Office at the Isabel Patterson Child Development Center (IPCDC).
 Kathy began working at the IPCDC in 1990, as the administrative assistant and in January 2013 she became the office manager.
 Prior to working at the IPCDC, Kathy worked for McDonnell Douglas for ten years as an executive secretary.
 Over the past 25 years she has performed almost every clerical administrative duty at the center at one time or another.
 She’s also had the privilege of having her three children grow and develop through each program at the IPCDC, including the School Age Summer Day Camp.
-Her youngest child currently attends California State University, Long Beach (CSULB) and works at the Associated Students Business Office.
 The IPCDC and CSULB have been a big part in her life and the lives of her family for which she is grateful!

 Dena Peru, is the administrative assistant in the Administrative Office at the Isabel Patterson Child Development Center (IPCDC).
 Dena began working at the IPCDC as the administrative assistant in February 2014.
 Prior to working at the IPCDC, Dena worked as a program assistant for over 20 years with a Head Start agency in Orange County.
 She enjoys her work in the office and gets the added benefit of watching children learn and grow.
 She also looks forward to meeting families and matching names with faces.